 There used to be a section in the local newspaper for bankruptcy, to inform creditors.
 These days insolvencies are rarely advertised in the local paper, unless it’s in the public interest and/or the official receiver believes that other creditors may want to claim.
 This is sometimes the case with self-employed local business bankruptcies.

 Your bankruptcy, along with other types of insolvencies, will be mentioned in the London Gazette (a trade paper for creditors) and will be listed on the Government’s Insolvency Service website, searchable by name.

 Myth: If you go bankrupt you will definitely lose your house

 Fact: This is a risk and you need to consider this before going ahead with bankruptcy.
 However, it’s not a certainty.

 This is a complicated area and completely depends on your situation (which is why it’s important that you seek free and independent debt advice).
 If you have significant equity in your home, the official receiver or trustee may have to sell it to help pay the bankruptcy debts.
-There are exceptions to this and your insolvency practitioner will discuss these with you.

 However, if there is little or no equity in your home, you may be able to stay there if the mortgage is affordable, comparable to local rental costs and appropriate to your needs.